dashvlas/awesome-ios-interview/Resources/English.md

 ## Data

-### How does NSManagedObjectContext work?
-`Managed object context` exists for three reasons: life-cycle management, notifications, and concurrency.
-It allows the developer to fetch an object from a persistent store and make the necessary modifications before deciding whether to discard or commit these changes back to the persistent store.
-The managed object context tracks these changes and allows the developer to undo and redo changes.

-## NSFetchedResultsController
-`NSFetchedResultsController` is a controller, but it’s not a view controller.
-It has no user interface.
-Its purpose is to make developers’ lives easier by abstracting away much of the code needed to synchronize a table view with a data source backed by Core Data.
-Set up an NSFetchedResultsController correctly, and your table will mimic its data source without you have to write more than a few lines of code.

-## NSPersistentContainer
-The persistent container creates and returns a container, having loaded the store for the application to it.
-This property is optional since there are legitimate error conditions that could cause the creation of the store to fail.

 ## Managed object context and the functionality that it provides
 A managed object context (represented by an instance of NSManagedObjectContext) is basically a temporary “scratch pad” in an application for a (presumably) related collection of objects.
 These objects collectively represent an internally consistent view of one or more persistent stores.
 A single managed object instance exists in one and only one context, but multiple copies of an object can exist in different contexts.